What is Synthetic Phonics? – Approaches/ Programme & Examples

 What is phonics and why are they important?

 Phonics is an interactive way to teach reading, the letter-sound combination, and their use in reading, writing, and spelling.
 Initially, the child acquires the pronounced words and their sounds by observing his surroundings.
 Later on, the academic curriculum makes him familiar with the parallel rules and regulations associated with the English Language.
 The five main types of phonics are:

 - Phonics through spelling

-Among these types, synthetic phonics ensures that the children learn how to read quickly and skilfully.
+Among these types, synthetic phonics sound chart ensures that the children learn how to read quickly and skillfully.
 The English language has diverse words with the same sounds from different letters or a combination of letters.
-So, synthetic phonics gives them the strategies to decode words and interpret them correctly.
+So, synthetic phonics resources give them the strategies to decode words and interpret them correctly.

 What is Synthetic Phonics?

 If recognised by spelling and its meaning, the term synthetic addresses something artificial or man-made.
 A fanciful add-on in the natural frame!
 However, the term ‘synthetic phonics’ means synthesising or mixing multiple sounds to make a word for children to read.
 It progresses from part to whole i.e., children start with the smallest of the sounds and then move on to the complex ones.
 This concept makes them familiar with:

 - The sound and the letter name

 - Composition of spoken words with different sounds

 - All 44 sounds of the English language